Mahogany Wood

 Alternatives to Mahogany

 Because the environmental cost of using mahogany is high, purchasing alternatives is best.
 At Vermont Woods Studios, all our natural wood furniture is built here in the United States by talented craftsmen who use domestic hardwoods and care about quality and sustainability.
-It’s this dedication, paired with our quality guarantee and top-notch service, that have earned us countless five-star reviews.
+Its this dedication, paired with our quality guarantee and top-notch service, that have earned us countless five-star reviews.

 For indoor use, we think the best alternative to mahogany is cherry wood.
 For outdoor use, consider cedar, which grows domestically, or check out our POLYWOOD outdoor furniture made from recycled HDPE plastic.